StevenMapes/django-aws-api-gateway-websockets/README.md

 | 3.14              | N        | N       | Y***    | Y***    | Y***    |

 * *Python 3.11 only works with Django 4.1.3+
 * **Django 5.0 is no longer being tested for support since May 2025 due to the final version having security issues
-* ***Python 3.14 should work but pytest will fail due to a bug with it's dependency pluggy

 # Installation
 You can install this package from pip using